McShelby/hugo-theme-relearn/exampleSite/content/tags/its-hidden/_index.en.md

 title = "a secret"
 +++

 This lists all pages that are hidden from the home page.
-This includes pages that define `hidden=true` in their frontmatter as weill as descendents of hidden pages.
+This includes pages that define `hidden=true` in their frontmatter as well as descendents of hidden pages.

+When giving term pages, you should give it a title.
+Otherwise it will print out a warning and will use the urlized title, which may looks weird.

-This tag also has a title.
-While internally it is called `hidden`, it is referenced in the resulting pages as `a secret`.
+While internally this term is called `hidden`, it is referenced in the resulting english pages as `a secret` and as `hush, matey` in the piratish translation.

 ## Just an example heading